 Image courtesy of Facebook.com/LafayetteCentralPark/

-Opening in 2019 is Moncus Park, a community-funded, 60-acre park two miles north of downtown Lafayette.
+Opening in 2019 is Moncus Park, a community-funded, 60-acre park two miles south of downtown Lafayette.
 Children can climb magnificent oak trees and delightful tree houses or take a spin on a Louisiana-themed carousel.
 Other park amenities will include walking trails, a dog park, miniature golf course, colorful gardens and a pond with a kayak launch.